 I usually carry a canvas drop cloth for a groundsheet or emergency “A” frame shelter that I put to good use as my cover.
 I would have preferred to use bark or leaves but my camping location was a bit sparse on either of those.

-The principle here is to make the smoker more chambered and efficient, keeping smoke and heat in.
+The principle here is to make the primitive smoker more chambered and efficient, keeping smoke and heat in.
 It doesn’t need to be factory sealed, it just needs to be closed up as best you can to make it more efficient.